qdouzery/Defi-IA-2022_DGM/README.md

 The validation process is not presented.

 You will find:
-* **requirement.txt** that describes required packages to run the code
+* **requirements.txt** that describes required packages to run the code
 * **train.py** that trains the model and outputs the final trained model as a .h5 file and predictions on the test data as a .csv format.
 * **utils.py** gathers the useful functions for preprocessing steps (see preprocess.py)
+* **preprocess.py** that manages preprocessing functions for train and test datasets
 * **models.py** contains the models to train

-* **preprocess.py** that manages preprocessing functions for training and testing datasets
+How to reproduce the results :

-1. Have Python 3 installed,
+1. Have Python 3 installed
 2. Run the following command to access the Kaggle API using the command line:
  ```sh
 $ pip install kaggle